 The grooming process involves slowly cultivating the trust of an athlete, then systematically breaking down the interpersonal barriers between them over weeks, months or years.
 The athlete is often unaware that the relationship is gradually becoming unhealthier until it is too late.

-In the case of horse sport, those needs are typically access to expertise and opportunities.
-Abusers build trust by offering the athlete tangible rewards—extra horses to ride, additional training opportunities, team selection prospects, and/or sponsorships.
-They may strike up a “peer-like” friendship outside the barn and offer one-on-one advice or mentorship.
+In the case of sport, those needs are typically access to expertise and opportunities.
+Abusers build trust by offering the athlete tangible rewards—additional training opportunities, team selection prospects, and/or sponsorships.
+They may strike up a “peer-like” friendship outside the team or organization and offer one-on-one advice or mentorship.

 Abusers can groom families as well.
 The coach is the ultimate authority inside the unquestioned “trust network” of a training program.
 Athletes don’t want to disappoint their coaches or their families, many of which have invested a great deal of time, money and resources to support their talented child.
 And parents often rely on and defer to the coach’s expertise.
 When the abuser holds “celebrity status” in the community, people may even defend their behavior—in spite of reports of abuse.